How to make your own chemical-free soap

 Would you consider washing your face and body with detergent?
 If you bought your soap from the supermarket, there’s a good chance you’re doing just that.
 Many store-bought soaps now contain synthetic detergents with chemical additives such as artificial fragrance, preservative and colorants that are often allergens.

 These soaps can strip the skin of natural oil and moisture, leaving it dry and feeling tight.
-Even when commercial soaps are made with traditional ingredients, they have usually had the moisturising glycerine removed which is then sold as a separate product.
+Even commercial soaps made with traditional ingredients often have the moisturising glycerine removed.
+This is then sold as a separate product.

 My favourite story is a myth that tells of a hill called Sapo near Rome.
 Here, the Romans sacrificed animals to their gods.
 Rain would wash the mixture of melted animal fats and wood ash down the hill to the Tiber River below, where the washerwomen worked.
 To their delight, they discovered that the soapy mixture was useful for washing clothes.
 The interesting thing about this myth is that the word used today for the chemical reaction for making soap is saponification in my opinion, that lends some authenticity to the myth!

 Our great-grandmothers made soap using homemade lye from wood ashes and fat from the last animal to be slaughtered.
 Forget about great-grandma’s lye soap, which is guaranteed to lift skin along with the dirt.

 The handcrafted soap you can make in your kitchen is a far cry from either great-grandma’s version or indeed the synthetic soaps being mass-marketed today.
 This soap has a wonderful cleansing action, while still being gentle and moisturising to the skin.